peppyheppy/janrain-rails/README.md

 # Controllers

 We will need to implement the authentication on controllers so we can ensure that users are logged in and have permission.

 Simple controller integration:

     class ApplicationController < ActionController::Base
-      include Janrain::Auth
+      include Janrain::Authentication
     end

 Familiar authentication API's: